pronovic/apologies/DEVELOPER.md

 ### Running Unit Tests

-Right click on the `tests` folder in the project explorer and choose **Run 'pytest in tests'**.
+Right click on the `src/tests` folder in the project explorer and choose **Run 'pytest in tests'**.
 Make sure that all of the tests pass.
 If you see a slightly different option (i.e. for "Unittest" instead of "pytest") then you probably skipped the preferences setup discussed above.
 You may need to remove the